 BUYAJIN Illusionary nocturnal demons that suddenly appear during the dark hours of night.
 Their dreaming hosts, who wake suddenly to find these fabulous manifestations sitting upon their chests, summon them as a result of taxing fears and anxieties.
 The most disturbing aspect of these unwelcome visitations is the associated loss of all movement, which terrifyingly renders the victim immobile – only able to shift their eyes.
 The Buyajin (pronounced Boo-yaj-in) remains unmoving throughout this paralysed period, silently watching with unblinking eyes.
 No physical harm is ever committed, but the mental anguish can be considerable.
 Some claim that specific herbs and fragrances can ward off a Buyajin, so the gathering of effective plant materials or the burning of incense is often suggested.

 CAELEN A relatively small but vibrant settlement located south of the Morning Mountains, the town of Caelen extends plentiful hospitality to all.
 Many fine guest houses, taverns and inns provide suitable accommodation for travellers, with all of these establishments conveniently located along the town’s lengthy main street.
-When the annual harvest is celebrated Caelen’s entire population – now swelled by many enthusiastic visitors – participates in a spectacular street festival, where music, performance and uninhibited revelry replace everyday responsibilities for nearly two days.
+When the annual harvest is celebrated, Caelen’s entire population – now swelled by many enthusiastic visitors – participates in a spectacular street festival, where music, performance and uninhibited revelry replace everyday responsibilities for nearly two full days.
 The ancient friends of the forest, known as Nehlinn, settled in the forested region that surrounds the town.
 Respected for their great knowledge and insight, only a remnant population survives today.

 CARTOGRAPHERS’ GUILD, THE Formally established in Hoq many decades ago, today the Cartographers’ Guild welcomes map-makers from all over Quahnarren to this southern city to further their art via discussion, exhibition and learned guidance from other colleagues.
 Their impressive guildhall is found to the east of the city centre; a building primarily known for its outstanding architectural feature: the Dome of the Guahns.
 This large wooden dome is protected from the elements by a covering of brilliant copper sheeting, and the vault’s interior is decorated with fine portraits of numerous Guahn elders; respected leaders from the time of the migration.